Tractors - Trailers and Wagons

 - Do not travel faster than 25 km/h.

-- Do not tow wagons or trailers weighing more than the tractor unless the trailer or wagon are equipped with brakes that are appropriate for the weight and speed of travel.
+- Do not tow wagons or trailers weighing more than the tractor unless the trailer or wagon is equipped with brakes appropriate for the weight and speed of travel.